dhzdhd/pysvt/README.md

 ## About

-A simple test case runner in Python that uses TOML configurations and decorator syntax.
+A simple test case runner in Python that uses data in the format of a TOML file or dictionary and uses decorator syntax.

 ## Installation

 `pip install pysvt`

+## Upgrade version

+`pip install --upgrade pysvt`

 ## Usage

+Check the [examples directory](https://github.com/dhzdhd/pysvt/tree/master/examples) for more elaborate examples.

 - Function